rust-lang/rust/src/doc/rustc-dev-guide/src/appendix-stupid-stats.md

 All these phases are coordinated by the driver.
 To see the exact sequence, look at [the `compile_input` function in `librustc_driver`][compile-input].
-The driver handles all the highest level coordination of compilation - handling command-line arguments, maintaining compilation state (primarily in the `Session`), and calling the appropriate code to run each phase of compilation.
-It also handles high level coordination of pretty printing and testing.
+The driver handles all the highest level coordination of compilation -
+    1. handling command-line arguments
+    2. maintaining compilation state (primarily in the `Session`)
+    3. calling the appropriate code to run each phase of compilation
+    4. handles high level coordination of pretty printing and testing.
 To create a drop-in compiler replacement or a compiler replacement, we leave most of compilation alone and customise the driver using its APIs.

 [compile-input]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_driver/driver/fn.compile_input.html